Ornella-KK/Quotes/README.md

-Fork the repository to your github account https://github.com/Ornella-KK/Quotes.git Clone this repository to a location in your file system. eg.Desktop Open terminal command line then navigate to the root folder of the application. cd Quotes Type ng serve and see the live link and open the app
+Fork the repository to your github account https://github.com/Ornella-KK/Quotes.git Clone this repository to a location in your file system. eg.Desktop Open terminal command line then navigate to the root folder of the application. cd Quotes Type ng serve and see the live link(http://localhost:4200/) and the app is displayed
 ## Live Link
 https://Ornella-KK.github.io/Quotes/
 ### License & Copyright